helmai1/Helmi/README.md

 ### Hi there, I'm Helmi Effendi - aka Helmi 👋

-## I'm a College Student, Developer, and !!
+## I'm a College Student and Developer

 - 🌱 I’m currently learning Progressive Web Apps
 - 🇮🇩  I’m from Indonesia
 - 🥅 2020 Goals: I'm going to graduate this year 😁
 - ⚡ Fun fact: I love to watch anime and play games